Tips & Tricks to create smooth deployment

 Ensure that all the required certificates and the corresponding private keys are available.
 For each team will need a developer certificate (to install apps on a own device), and a distribution certificate (to install on other devices)

-Relaunch Xcode and Xamarin Studio / Visual Studio when a new Provisioning Profile or Certificate is installed.
+Relaunch Xcode and Visual Studio for Mac / Visual Studio when a new Provisioning Profile or Certificate is installed.

 Sometimes, testing doesn’t go quite as smoothly as planned.
 The following steps can help with resolve issues with TestFlight: